Bachelor’s Degree (BA) in Digital Design: Web Design Emphasis

 Course Description

 In this course, students learn web design production and development.
 Web layouts, style, artistic quality, performance, navigation, and accessibility are explored in the development of websites using HTML and CSS.
 The focus of the course is to develop a core foundation in HTML and CSS, with an understanding of JavaScript.
-Technology requirement: Students provide their own laptop, mouse, and subscription to the Adobe Creative Cloud.
+Technology requirement: Students provide their own laptop and mouse.
+Students will use industry-standard software to complete assignments.
 Verify required technical specifications in the University Policy Handbook, which is available on www.gcu.edu.
 Students also must purchase their own domain name and Internet-hosting services.

 Course Description

 This studio-intensive course introduces a new dimension to typographic foundations through the inclusion of motion and interactivity in type.
 Students learn how to source web-compliant typography for inclusion in their own creative, strategy-driven design projects.
 Students explore grids, hierarchy, style, contrast, and basic animated transformations.
 Students apply the 12 Principles of Animation to kinetic typography compositions.
-Technology requirement: Students provide their own laptop, mouse, and subscription to the Adobe Creative Cloud.
+Technology requirement: Students provide their own laptop and mouse.
+Students will use industry-standard software to complete assignments.
 Verify required technical specifications in the University Policy Handbook, which is available on www.gcu.edu.
 Prerequisite: DDN-210.

 Course Description